Money tree (myth): Folktales

 One folk tale tells of a sculptor who placed fake money on a tree in order to trick villagers into cutting it down for him.
 But so many people believed the tree to be sacred that it became sacred and the sculptor is warned that if he cuts down or harms the tree he will be cursed.
 At the end of the story the sculptor is bribed not to harm the tree.

-Also, if you touch the leaf, you will have good fortune.
+Also, touching the leaf will give one good fortune.

 In modern use, "money tree" is used as a metaphor for something from which one is able to make great profit from, and can be translated into "cash cow" in English.

 The underworld

 It was thought that the coins emitted light, or that the coins guided the deceased, who would ride on a winged ram up the ceramic mountain to the bronze tree of paradise.
 These coins could also be plucked for needs on the journey from earth to the realm of immortals.